Ready to travel? Click here to plan your next trip!

 The Bottom Line

-Regardless of how many days in Singapore you end up spending, focus on the quality of your experiences, rather than their number.
+The right Singapore itinerary can make the difference between a so-so trip and a spectacular one.
 An eclectic day or two in Singapore, contrasting traditional Chinatown or Little India with the futuristic modernity of Gardens by the Bay or Marina Sands, is better than 3 or 4 days here that are totally uninspired.
 As the crossroads of the world, Singapore is a place you’ll no doubt return as a seasoned international traveler.
 Focus on making this trip—every trip—an unforgettable one, rather than one that simply ticks items off a bucket list.
 Hire me as your Travel Coach to make your next Singapore sojourn one for the record books.

 Subscribe to email updates!